nipy/nitime/doc/examples/resting_state_fmri.rst

-Note that the correlation is normalized, so that the the value of the cross-correation functions at the zero-lag point (time = 0 sec) is equal to the pearson correlation between the two time-series.
-We observe that there are correlations larger than the zero-lag correlation occuring at other time-points preceding and following the zero-lag.
+Note that the correlation is normalized, so that the the value of the cross-correlation functions at the zero-lag point (time = 0 sec) is equal to the Pearson correlation between the two time-series.
+We observe that there are correlations larger than the zero-lag correlation occurring at other time-points preceding and following the zero-lag.
 This could arise because of a more complex interplay of activity between two areas, which is not captured by the correlation and can also arise because of differences in the characteristics of